NikitaOrliak/Eco_cosmetics_landing-page/README.md

-# Landing page

-Eco cosmetics landing page.
+# Eco cosmetics landing page

 Technologies that were used:
 - HTML